Marrying a Citizen of Ukraine? How to Get a Green Card for Your New Spouse

 (Warning: This is a general overview of how the process works for most people.
 Your situation may involve complications or qualify for exceptions to the usual rules; see an attorney for a full analysis.)

 First, a little background on U.S. immigration law.
 Marriage to a U.S. citizen or lawful permanent resident provides foreign-born persons a direct path to U.S. immigration.
 Contrary to popular rumor, however, they do not immediately or automatically receive green cards or U.S. citizenship.

 If you are a U.S. citizen, your new spouse becomes your "immediate relative," and may receive a green card as soon as the two of you make it through the application process.
 This can take several months.

-If you are not yet married and your fiancé is still in Ukraine, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S. -- and then your new spouse can apply for a green card, if desired.
-You can also choose to get married first in Ukraine or another country, and then apply for an immigrant visa with which to enter the U.S. – the equivalent of a green card.
+If you are not yet married and your fiancé is still in Ukraine, you can, if you are a U.S. citizen, petition for him or her to enter the U.S. as a fiancé in order to get married in the U.S.--and then your new spouse can apply for a green card.
+You can also choose to get married first in Ukraine or another country, and then apply for an immigrant visa with which to enter the U.S.; the equivalent of a green card.

 Overview of Obtaining a Green Card Based on Marriage

 The application process for a green card based on marriage involves multiple steps, such as submitting forms and documents and attending an interview with U.S. immigration authorities.
 The purpose of all this is to prove: